github/docs/content/billing/managing-the-plan-for-your-github-account/discounted-plans-for-github-accounts.md

 {% data variables.product.product_name %} provides free {% data variables.product.prodname_team %} for organizations with unlimited private repositories, unlimited collaborators, and a full feature set to qualifying 501(c)3 (or equivalent) organizations and libraries.
 You can request a discount for your organization on [our nonprofit page](https://github.com/nonprofit).

-If your organization already has a paid subscription, your organization's last transaction will be refunded once your nonprofit discount has been applied.
+If your organization already has a paid plan, your organization's last transaction will be refunded once your nonprofit discount has been applied.

 ## Further reading